 The first AGLV areas were originally identified by the County Plan in 1958, subsequent amendments and additions being made to the extent of the AGLV in 1971 and during the early 1980s.

-Planning Policy Guidance 2 sets out the role and function Green Belts and how local planning authorities will determine development proposals.
+Chapter 9 of the NPPF sets out national planning policy on the role and function of Green Belts and how local planning authorities will determine development proposals in these areas.